Renting an emergency backup generator during a natural disaster or other power outage can be a challenging,

 - Estimate the number of hours per day you plan to run the rental generator and multiply by the estimated hourly burn rate to determine how many gallons per day the unit will consume.
-Your generator rental company may provide fueling service, or you may need to find a Fuel Management company to keep the backup generator running.
+Your industrial generator rental company may provide fueling service, or you may need to find a Fuel Management company to keep the backup generator running.

 During an emergency, proper planning is critical to being able to keep your business up and running.
 Once you’ve taken the steps to prepare yourself for the next power outage, it’s a good idea to keep an “Emergency Generator Power” file with all the important information above in an accessible place for all key personnel.